 If the Defendant elects to proceed, he/she may testify under oath, but is not and cannot be required to testify.
 If the Defendant does testify, the Prosecuting Attorney has the right to conduct a cross-examination of the Defendant.
-The Defendant has the right not to testify; if they so choose, and the Court cannot, by law, infer guilt based on their decision not to testify.
-If the Defendant has any felony convictions on their record, the Prosecuting Attorney may ask about them.
+The Defendant has the right not to testify; if he/she so chooses, and the Court cannot, by law, infer guilt based on the decision not to testify.
+If the defendant has any felony convictions on his/her record, the Prosecuting Attorney may ask about them.
 Also, the Defendant may have witnesses testify at this time in the trial.
 If the Defendant calls a witness they must ask the witness questions.
 The Prosecuting Attorney may cross-examine those witnesses.

-If the Defendant has any documents or photographs to present into evidence, he/she must inform the Judge.
+If the Defendant has any documents or photographs to present into evidence, they must inform the Judge.
 Testimony should be restricted to the facts or charge before the Court.
 Testimony as to what someone said is not admissible as evidence unless the person who made the statement is present for cross-examination.
 Prior driving habits and prior driving records are not admissible as evidence at a trial.

-At the conclusion of the testimony presented by or on behalf of the Defendant, the Prosecuting Attorney will be given the opportunity to call witnesses who may rebut the testimony of the Defendant and those witnesses.
+At the conclusion of the testimony presented by or on behalf of the Defendant, the Prosecuting Attorney will be given the opportunity to call witnesses who may rebut the testimony of the Defendant and his witnesses.
 If the Prosecuting Attorney calls witnesses to rebut the Defendant or Defendant's witnesses for the first time, the Defendant is allowed to call rebuttal witnesses.

-If the defendant has questions about trial procedures, he/she may ask the Judge.
-While the Judge may not act as the Defendant's lawyer or help present the case, the Judge will answer procedural questions.
+If the Defendant has questions about trial procedures, they may ask the Judge.
+While the Judge may not act as the Defendant's lawyer or help present their case, he/she may answer procedural questions.